marcinkrzesinski/HappyDog/README.md

 * [Setup](#setup)

 ## General info
 Project for studies.
 Made by students of the Silesian University of Technology.
 Inspired by Flappy Bird.

 ## Technologies
 Project is created with:
 * C++
-* libarary SFML
+* library SFML
 * Visual Studio 2015

 ## Sources
-This app is inspired by Flappy Bird. https://www.udemy.com/flappy-bird-sfml/
+This app is inspired by Flappy Bird.
+https://www.udemy.com/flappy-bird-sfml/

 ## Collaborators